gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 #### Signing Key
 One of the requirements to be an OIDC provider is to provide the public key in a known HTTP endpoint and sign a JSON object (with claims) with the private key.

-We'll create a new RSA 2048 Key type and add it to the CertAuthority.
+We'll create a new CA: OIDCCA.
-This will be very similar to the JWTSigner key type used for App access.
+This will be similar to the JWTSigner key type used for App access.

 A single signing key will be used for this flow even if multiple AWS integrations are created (eg, multiple regions).